Los Angeles will face another round of fire-fueling Santa Ana winds this week

 Los Angeles Mayor Karen Bass faces fierce criticism for the timing of an overseas trip and budget cuts made months ago affecting the fire department.

-While the winds expected late Monday into Tuesday are lower than previous recent wind events, the likely 25 to 40 mph winds could include gusts of up to 100 mph in the mountains and foothills and 50 to 70 mph in the valleys and on the coast.
+While the winds expected late Monday into Tuesday are lower than previous recent wind events, Northeast winds are set to strengthen late Monday into Tuesday, reaching speeds of 35 to 50 mph across the mountains and foothills, with widespread damaging gusts of 60 to 80 mph, according to the weather service in Los Angeles.

+At their peak, isolated gusts could reach 100 mph in particularly susceptible areas such as the San Gabriels and Santa Susanas.
+In coastal and valley regions, winds are expected to range from 25 to 40 mph, with peak gusts between 50 and 70 mph.

+Southern California faces an elevated risk of wildfires due to a troubling lack of rainfall: The region has seen little precipitation since spring, leaving grasses and brush dry and highly flammable.

 The Palisades Fire, which has burned 23,713 acres, was 56% contained, and the Eaton Fire was 81% contained at 14,021 acres, the California Department of Forestry and Fire Protection said Sunday.